Ricardo La Volpe: Return to Mexico

-In 2008, Ricardo La Volpe returned to Mexico as manager of Monterrey.
-After several days of speculation, the decision was finally announced in the club's official website, as the replacement of former manager Isaac Mizrahi.
-He had a bumpy start, and didn't win until his fifth match.
+In 2008, Ricardo La Volpe returned to Mexico as Monterrey's manager.
+After several days of speculation, the club's official website finally announced that it was replacing former manager Isaac Mizrahi.
+He had a bumpy start and didn't win until his fifth match.
 Monterrey finished the season in 8th place and had the league's leading goal scorer, Humberto Suazo.
-Monterrey's league would end in the semi-finals in which they were eliminated by Santos Laguna after an aggregate score of 3–3 Fans of Monterrey spoke highly of La Volpe for helping the team reach the playoffs again after two dismal seasons of not qualifying including a last place finish during the last tournament.
-In the Apertura 2008 the team would have a fairly good start, but completely fell apart towards the end of the tournament placing Monterrey in the bottom of the table, hence not qualifying to the playoffs.
-After the disappointing tournament, the team did not offer the money La Volpe was looking for and he decided to leave the team.
+Monterrey's league would end in the semi-finals, where they were eliminated by Santos Laguna after an aggregate score of 3–3.
+Fans of Monterrey spoke highly of La Volpe for helping the team reach the playoffs again after two dismal seasons of not qualifying, including a last-place finish during the last tournament.
+In the Apertura 2008, the team would have a pretty good start, but ultimately fell apart towards the end of the tournament, placing Monterrey in the bottom of the table, hence not qualifying to the playoffs.
+After the disappointing tournament, the team did not offer the money La Volpe was looking for, and he decided to leave the team.

 Return to Atlas

-On 28 January 2009, La Volpe signed, once again, with Atlas.
-Fans of the team had been yearning for him to come back to the squad in which many said he had his most success.
-The tournament was not successful with the team failing to qualify to the playoffs, finishing 13th.
-On 18 November the Argentine coach quit Atlas due to poor results, and was replaced by Carlos Ischia.
+On 28 January 2009, La Volpe signed once again with Atlas.
+Fans of the team had been yearning for him to return to the squad, in which many said he had the most success.
+The tournament was unsuccessful, with the team failing to qualify for the playoffs and finishing 13th.
+On 18 November, the Argentine coach quit Atlas due to poor results and was replaced by Carlos Ischia.

 Costa Rica

 On 9 September 2010, the former Atlas coach became the new manager of Costa Rica, replacing interim coach Rónald González.
-The Argentine had originally signed until July 2014, however, poor performance during the 2011 Gold Cup and 2011 Copa América, ended his contract prematurely on 11 August 2011.
+The Argentine had initially been signed until July 2014, however, poor performance during the 2011 Gold Cup and 2011 Copa América, ended his contract prematurely on 11 August 2011.